Web Developer Insurance

 Why do web developers need insurance?

 You work hard to fulfill each client's vision for a website, but an accident could derail your plans.
-Business insurance covers legal costs and other expenses related to project delays, data breaches, and injuries that can devastate web developers and their livelihoods.
+Business insurance covers legal costs and other expenses related to project delays, data breaches, and injuries that could devastate your livelihood.
+Client contracts often require coverage.

 Web developer adding code to a website.